 RESPONSIBLE SOURCING POLICY

-This outlines Burberry’s commitment to responsible and sustainable business principles throughout the supply chain.
-The Policy outlines specific prohibited sourcing regions, where the risk of modern slavery and other labour rights issues is recognised.
-For example, the Policy prohibits sourcing from certain countries including, but not limited to, Bangladesh, Pakistan and Cambodia and prohibits any sourcing of cotton from Uzbekistan, Turkmenistan and Syria.
+throughout the supply chain.
+The policy outlines specific prohibited sourcing regions, where the risk of modern slavery and other labour rights issues is recognised.
+For example, the policy prohibits sourcing from certain countries including but not limited to Bangladesh, Pakistan and Cambodia.

 PARTNER NON-COMPLIANCE POLICY

-Where breaches of our standards and policies are identified, Burberry collaborates with local partners to find solutions to address the non-compliance.
+Where breaches of our standards and policies are identified, Burberry collaborates with local partners to find solutions to address non-compliance.
 Where improvements are not made within a given time or there is an unwillingness to address the issue, we may consider terminating a particular business relationship.
-The Policy is designed to allow partners a reasonable amount of time to rectify any non-compliance with the Principles, to minimise any potential detrimental impact on workers’ livelihoods, while always reserving the right to terminate contracts and take any other legal action possible, depending on the nature of the breach.
+The policy is designed to allow partners a reasonable amount of time to rectify non-compliances with the Principles, to minimise any potential detrimental impact on workers’ livelihoods, while always reserving the right to terminate contracts and take any other legal action possible, depending on the nature of the breach.

 Further details of the Partner Non-Compliance Policy are available here: Burberry Partner Non-Compliance Policy.

 To support our business associates in ensuring a safe and healthy environment for employees, customers, partners and visitors during the COVID-19 pandemic, this policy sets out the minimum standards which Burberry requires its business associates to comply with.